Table of Contents

 Choosing a Method of Budgeting

-These budgeting methodologies are suitable for every kind of business, but you need to compare and meticulously choose which budgeting technique fits right for your organization.
-The decision to select a particular method depends on a lot of factors like size of business, operations of business, focus of business, competition in business, market situation, etc.
+These methodologies are suitable for every kind of business, but you need to compare and meticulously choose which budgeting technique fits right into your organization.
+The decision to select a particular method depends on a lot of factors like size of business, operations of a business, the focus of the business, competition in business, market situation, etc.

-Like for example, zero based budgeting and activity based budgeting can be used in the businesses where there is stiff competition.
-Zero based budgeting justifies and gives explanation of each item of cost.
-Similarly, in activity based budgeting all the business functions are aligned with the business goals.
-This leads to elimination of all the wasteful activities, resulting in cost savings.
-So in order to cut the cost of production and surviving the competition, zero based budgeting and activity based budgeting are the best choices.
+Like for example, zero-based and activity-based budgeting can be used in the businesses where there is stiff competition.
+Zero-based justifies and gives an explanation of each item of cost.
+Similarly, in activity-based, all the business functions are aligned with the business goals.
+This leads to the elimination of all the wasteful activities, resulting in cost savings.
+So in order to cut the cost of production and surviving the competition, zero-based budgeting and activity-based budgeting are the best choices.

-Incremental budgeting and traditional budgeting methods can be used where there is limited fluctuation in the market price, consumer demand, etc. Since these methods of budgeting consider taking previous year’s budget as base and doing only incremental changes like adjustment for inflation rate, consumer demand, market situation etc., these changes can be made in the market where the organization will not be much effected by the change in environment.
+Incremental and traditional budgeting methods can be used where there is limited fluctuation in the market price, consumer demand, etc. Since these methods of budgeting consider taking previous year’s budget as a base and doing only incremental changes like an adjustment for the inflation rate, consumer demand, market situation etc., these changes can be made in the market where the organization will not be much affected by the change in environment.

-Same way, large scale organizations generally do not opt for zero based budgeting and activity based budgeting, because these methods are costly and consumes a lot of resources.
-Also here manager’s main focus is to prepare good budget and because of that core activities of the business gets ignored.
+Same way, large-scale organizations generally do not opt for zero-based and activity-based budgeting, because these methods are costly and consume a lot of resources.
+Also here manager’s main focus is to prepare a good budget and because of that, the core activities of the business gets ignored.